FamilyTreesNet/heine/README.md

 Reviewing the data I sent you I think it is not very likely that Peter Freuershaus (#8) was a son of Gerd Stueve in Hoya or Buecken (#16), but more likely that he was a brother of one of them (Peter's father would have been born around 1590 and perhaps was already dead in the 1660's).
 Heinrich Meyerholz did not check all early tax lists that are available at the State Archive in Hannover.
 So perhaps the lists of 1566, 1604-1612, 1628 and 1630 could give some more information on the Hein, Freuershaus and Stueve families.
 However, some of these early lists are not complete (e. g. the list of 1616 does not include the villages of Wohlenhausen and Holte).
 So it is doubtful whether it will be possible to find any further information beyond Peter Freuershaus and Johann Hein.
 <hr><br>

 From the Buecken records I found some more information about the Toellner family.
 They had come to Calle in 1707 when Borcherdt Toellner from Hoyerhagen got married to Maria Alheidt Harde from Calle.
 The couple had baptized three daughters in Buecken between 1710 and 1717 and the eldest one (baptized as Margretha Angenese) should be identical with your ancestor Anna Margaretha Toellner who got married to Johan Peter Heins in 1731.
 In the baptismal record of her youngest daughter in 1752 Anna Margaretha was called &quot;Harde&quot; and her husband died as Johan Peter Heins called &quot;Haare&quot;.
-So Harde or Haare obviously was the name of the farm in Calle that was owned by Johan Peter Heins and that had previously be owned by his father-in-law Borcherdt Toellner and by the family of Borcherdt's wife Maria Alheid Harde.
+So Harde or Haare obviously was the name of the farm in Calle that was owned by Johan Peter Heins and that had previously been owned by his father-in-law Borcherdt Toellner and by the family of Borcherdt's wife Maria Alheid Harde.

 The book of Heinrich Meyerholz shows that the Toellner family had lived in Hoyerhagen already since 1530.